jwenzler/Shooker/README.md

 Navigate to https://TEAMNAME.slack.com/services/new</a> and choose to add a new incoming WebHook.

-You only really need the `Webhook URL` but feel free to adjust the default username and image.
+You only really need the <b>Webhook URL</b> but feel free to adjust the default username and image.

 <h4>Outgoing</h4>